Anjum799/TO_DO_LIST/README.md

     python manage.py runserver

 ## 📬 Contributing
-### Feel free to fork the repository and submit a pull request if you’d like to cont
+### Feel free to fork the repository and submit a pull request if you’d like to contri

 THANK YOU 👍